JackJMiller/NarGen/README.md

 nargen generate Mundo
 ```

 We now have a terrain world stored in `worlds/Mundo/`.
-The world can finally be rendered in 3 dimensions with the `render` command.
-To view maps of the world, the `view-maps` command can be used.
+A top-down image of the world can now be created.

 ```
-nargen render Mundo

-nargen view-maps Mundo
+nargen render-game Mundo
 ```

+The image will be opened once created and you can view your world.

-For more help on running the program, view the help page with `nargen --help`.
+For more help on running the program, view the help page with the `--help` flag.